nmeylan/power-mode-3-intellij-plugin/README.md

 * `PowerMode` is the settings instance which is used by `PowerModeConfigurable` to populate the UI Settings dialog.
                    `PowerModeConfigurableUI` manages the settings dialog to change the settings in `PowerMode`.
-*  `PowerMode` is stored/loaded by xml serializer and annotation magic.
+*  `PowerMode` is stored/loaded by xml serializer and annotation magic by Intellij.
 *  `PowerMode` starts up the `ParticleContainerManager`.
 The `ParticleContainerManager` creates a `ParticleContainer` for each editor.
 * The `ParticleContainer` creates the `ElementOfPower` (`PowerParticle, PowerFire`) and manages their animation and lifecycle.